ganeshvmoopanar/AWS-Infrastructure-Automation-lambda-ec2-cpu-alerts/README.md

 - Monitor alerts sent via SNS for any CPU spikes in your EC2 instances.

 ## Notes

-- Customize the scripts and Lambda function code as needed to suit your specific requirements.
 - Ensure proper IAM permissions are assigned to Lambda functions and other AWS resources.